-Introduction - Nanophotonics? - Optical near-field - Gap-plasmon resonance Project 1: Enhanced scattering and resonance control - Different applications require different working frequencies - We precisely control gap-plasmon resonance frequency over a broad wavelength range from green to red.
-Project 2: Gap-plasmon enhanced photoluminescence - We observe gap-plasmon enhanced gold PL (while doing SERS) - A numerical model is developed to explain the phenomenon

-Project 3: Alternative gap-plasmon supporting structure Outlines
+- Enhanced scattering and resonance control We precisely control gap-plasmon resonance frequency over a broad wavelength range from green to red. - Enhanced photoluminescence Gold PL gets enhanced drastically at the gap-plasmon resonance wavelength.
+A numerical model is developed to explain the phenomenon - Alternative gap-plasmon supporting structure